In My Kitchen

 - Cucumber

-- broccoli slaw mix (great in stir fries)
+- Broccoli slaw mix (great in stir-fries)

-- 100% Whole Wheat bread (HEb)
+- Whole Wheat Bread (HEb)

 - Eggs

-- 0% Greek plain yoghurt
+- Greek plain yoghurt

 - Mozzarella (HEa)

-- Reduced fat cheddar (HEa)
+- Cheddar (HEa)

 - Parmesan cheese (HEa)

-- skimmed milk (HEa)
+- Milk (HEa)

 I always make sure I have a good stock of meat/fish products.
 I often buy big packs and then portion up and freeze, that way I can take out what I need without any waste.